Deciding to Apply

 Yes, the Stephen M. Ross School of Business at the University of Michigan is fully accredited by AACSB International, the Association to Advance Collegiate Schools of Business.

 Yes.
-Multiple recruiting events are scheduled each year.
+Multiple recruiting events are scheduled throughout the year.
 You are also welcome to schedule a one-to-one appointment with an admissions counselor.
 Appointments are conducted in person, by phone, or virtually.

 You can watch a recording of a virtual class session here or attend a live class at one of our monthly Preview Days events.
 Check our events page for the latest dates and locations.